What We Treat

 What to Bring

-Please bring your child’s Personal Health Record (Blue Book), your referral letter, Medicare card, and any previous specialist reports, school letters, or therapist assessments.
-If your child has had recent blood tests or imaging, please bring those results too.
-A list of current medications including dosage is also helpful.
+Please bring your child’s Personal Health Record (Red Book), referral letter, Medicare card, and any previous specialist reports, school correspondence, or therapist assessments.
+If your child has had recent blood tests or imaging, please bring those results as well.
+A list of current medications, including dosages, is also helpful, although this information is usually included in your GP’s referral.

 Fees & Billing

 Haven Paediatrics is a private billing practice.
-Consultation fees vary based on the complexity and length of the appointment.
-A Medicare rebate is available with a valid GP or specialist referral — you will pay the gap between the clinic fee and the Medicare rebate amount.
-Contact our reception team for the current fee schedule.
+Consultation fees vary depending on the complexity of your child’s presentation, the length of the appointment, and the paediatrician you see.
+A Medicare rebate is available with a valid GP or specialist referral.
+The full consultation fee is payable on the day of your appointment, with Medicare reimbursing the applicable rebate directly to your nominated bank account.
+Please contact our reception team for our current fee schedule.

 Developmental Concerns

-If you’re concerned about your child’s speech, language, movement, attention, behaviour, learning, or social development — a paediatric consultation is the recommended first step.
-Many processes, including NDIS access, ASD or ADHD diagnosis, and school support plans, begin with a paediatrician’s assessment and clinical report.
+If you are concerned about your child’s speech, language, movement, attention, behaviour, learning, or social development, a paediatric consultation is often the recommended next step.
+Many processes, including NDIS access, ADHD or autism spectrum disorder (ASD) assessments, and school support planning, may require a paediatrician’s assessment and clinical report.
+We recommend speaking with your GP as the first step.

-Dr Norman will take a detailed developmental history and observe your child directly during the consultation.
-If further formal assessment is needed — such as a multidisciplinary ASD assessment or psychoeducational testing — she will discuss the recommended pathway and refer to appropriate specialists or allied health providers.
+If further assessment is recommended—such as a multidisciplinary autism assessment or psychoeducational testing—your paediatrician will discuss the appropriate pathway and refer you to suitable specialists or allied health professionals.

 Urgent & Emergency Care